-1. Once you have your taxonomy file (level-5.csv), open it in Microsoft Excel.
+1. Once you have your taxonomy file (level-5.csv), open it in Microsoft Excel or Google Sheets.
 It should look something like this, with sample id's in the first column (rows) taxonomic names as the headers of all the other columns.
 The numbers in each cell represent the "counts" for each bacterial type within each sample.